wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    * Trail: <a target="_blank" href="https://trailhead.salesforce.com/trails/identity">Secure Identity and Access Management</a> [3 hrs 55 mins]

    * Trail: <a target="_blank" href="https://trailhead.salesforce.com/trails/shield">Secure Your Apps with Salesforce Shield</a> [4 hrs 5 mins]

-<a name="Podcasts"></a>

-## Podcasts

-PROTIP: Drive a lot?
-Listen to voice-only podcasts while commuting:

-   * <a target="_blank" href="https://salesforce.com/marketingcloudcast/">The Marketing Cloudcast</a> has 99+ episodes since Oct.
-2016 <a target="_blank" href="https://play.google.com/music/listen?u=0#/ps/I6pcs6jawpetsbyhp5qaf42ahmy">
-   on Google Play</a>.
-It "offers key marketing campaign tactics, popular trends, interviews with marketing leaders, and relevant insights — such as social media stats and data management strategies in marketing today.
-Hosts Megan Collins ( @CollinsMeMegan) and Tina Rozul (@crozul) dive into topics such as performance on individual marketing channels, marketing career advice, the future of marketing, and beyond.

-   * PODCAST about presenters at Salesforce Dreamforce conferences: <a target="_blank" href="https://www.salesforce.com/blog/2017/07/blazing-trails-a-new-salesforce-podcast.html">Blazing Trails</a> since July 2017 <a target="_blank" href="https://itunes.apple.com/us/podcast/blazing-trails/id1259579050?mt=2">on iTunes</a> and <a target="_blank" href="https://soundcloud.com/blazingtrailspodcast">SoundCloud.com</a>.

-   * PODCAST: The Quotable Sales Podcast by Quotable.com since July 2016 on <a target="_blank" href="https://itunes.apple.com/us/podcast/quotable-podcast-learn-from/id1132258307?mt=2">iTunes</a> and <a target="_blank" href="https://play.google.com/music/listen?u=0#/ps/I6pcs6jawpetsbyhp5qaf42ahmy">Google Play</a>.

 ## More Trailhead Learning